Ballpark Rankings – Rating Half of MLB’s Ballparks

 What I Don’t Love About It: The most depressing thing about Camden Yards…for an Orioles fan anyway…is that it’s the oldest ballpark to have never hosted a World Series.
 A ballpark as great as this deserves a team with better ownership.
 Parking in the downtown garages north of the ballpark used to be a bargain, but no more.
 There are some good food selections here, but the menu could be better, especially with the sad departure of Stuggy’s and Gino’s.

 Ballpark Rankings, #2) PNC Park, Pittsburgh Pirates.
-Joe Mock at Baseball Parks, who is arguably the Ballpark Authority of Planet Earth, once told me that one of his attributes in evaluating a ballpark is a “sense of place”, in that it wouldn’t fit anywhere else.
+Joe Mock at Baseball Parks, who is arguably the Ballpark Authority of Planet Earth, once told me that one of his attributes in ballpark rankings is a “sense of place”, in that it wouldn’t fit anywhere else.
 He cited PNC Park as an example…because it’s obvious.
 As I’ve said elsewhere, if you were going to build a ballpark first and then build the city around it, you’d probably end up with something very much like PNC Park in Pittsburgh.
 And that’s kind of what it’s all about, isn’t it?
 What, ultimately, does a ballpark do more than represent its home city?

 What I Love About It: When I first saw models of the design of PNC Park, I was stunned at the visual just from the model of it.
 Seeing it in person is eye-popping…and you couldn’t ask for a better centerpiece of the view than the Roberto Clemente Bridge stretching across the backdrop and leading to the skyline.
 The bridge is closed off to vehicular traffic for games, and many fans park cheaply downtown and stroll across the bridge to see the inside of PNC Park…blue letters, dark blue seats like at Forbes Field, and the Kasota limestone exterior.
 If you think that’s amazing, wait till you see it at night when you’re leaving.
 By the way, they arranged the seating very well here too…there’s not only a small number of seats, none of them are too far from the field.
 And lots of pre- and post-game places to get your baseball party on.